AdobeDocs/campaign.en/help/v8/start/integration.md

 ## Leverage Adobe solutions {#gs-ac-integration}

-Learn about functional integrations available between Adobe Campaign and Adobe Experience Cloud solutions and services.
+If you use other Adobe Experience Cloud solutions, you can connect them with Campaign.
 You can then modernize your implementation and leverage the Experience Cloud capabilities.

 Campaign v8 can connect with: